Please ensure Javascript is enabled for purposes of website accessibility

 About Special Olympics

-Founded in 1968, Special Olympics is a global movement to end discrimination against people with intellectual disabilities.
+Founded in 1968, Special Olympics is a global sports movement to end discrimination against people with intellectual disabilities.
 We foster acceptance of all people through the power of sport and programming in education, health and leadership.
 With over four million athletes and Unified Sports® partners and one million coaches and volunteers in 200 countries, Special Olympics delivers more than 30 Olympic-type sports and nearly 50,000 games and competitions every year.
 Engage with us on: X, Facebook, YouTube, Instagram, TikTok, and LinkedIn.
 Learn more at SpecialOlympics.org.

 About the Special Olympics Unified with Refugees Program